Lefteris-B/microwatt_design_challenge/readme.md

 **Mitigation Strategy:**

-- Begin with 1 MB SRAM macros known to be compatible
+- Begin with 128k SRAM macros known to be compatible
 - Use ChipFoundry-provided SRAM for reliability
 - Run thorough DRC/LVS checks with Magic and KLayout
 - Maintain fallback to smaller internal SRAM + external memory stubs